jgagne/english-for-designers/01-design-manifesto/index.md

 This is a paragraph.
 This could also be an introductory paragraph to your manifesto.

 Another paragraph with a link to an external page, [The Poltics of Design](http://thepoliticsofdesign.com/about-the-book).
-And this is a link to an internal section (heading) within this page, [First Things First](#first-things-first).
+And this is a link (jump link) to an internal section (heading) within this page, [First Things First](#first-things-first) (notice the URL change `…/01-design-manifesto/#first-things-first`).

 ## Principles